Wednesday, August 28, 2024

 on your private playlist

-that kept my heart racing
+that raced my heart

 like a Little Red Corvette.

-In case of emergency—let me
+In case of emergency—

-brake lite/break lights/break lightly
+brake lite/break lights/

 Given what was reflected